ChrisJFarr/CppFinalProject/README.md

     populate modelVector
     Initialize layers in sequential order
     Connect layers
-  forward
-    this can be called directly, or on a copy takes in inputs
-    loop over
-  backward

-What is the process of spinning up threads during training: TODO Pick up here!!!!!!!!!!!!!!!
-Initialize MyModel
-Determine number of threads to spin up, smallest of MAX_THREADS and BATCH_SIZE Use createModelThread to spin up each thread and store in a vector

-What is the process of looping through the data while training?

-Loop for n-epochs

-model build instructions to allow for threaded training when batch-size>1 Vector of connected layers vector<BaseLayer> modelVector
-Hyperparameters
-vector<vector<uint8_t>> hyperParamsVector

-vector<vector<>>

 Hyperparameters vs model parameters...
 Some layers need hyperparams: n-units, input/output shapes,